 For the ST-608 Mock Clearance course, students must score 90%.
 ST-612 Capstone is a pass/fail course, but students must score at least 90% on both Pre-CST Exam Form A and Exam Form B in order to be eligible to sit for the National Exam.
-Students must also attend all Capstone classes to be eligible to sit for the Certifying Exam.
-Sitting for the Certifying Exam is a graduation requirement.
-Students will be dropped from the program due to not meeting the objectives of the Capstone course.
+Students must also attend all Capstone classes to be eligible to sit for the Certifying Exam is a graduation requirement.
+Students will be droß2ed from the program due to not meeting the objectives of the Capstone course.